zack-bitcoin/amoveo-docs/design/land_registry.md

   - a point inside of the region being purchased. (unsigned)

 * split
-  -as a land owner, you can split your land into parts, and put different prices on the different parts.
+  -as a land owner, you can split a field into 2 new fields, and put different prices on the different parts.
 The cost of a land-split is higher if your land is deeper in the land tree, so that we can incentivize keeping the tree balanced.
-Is not permitted to make very small land plots that have no internal points.
-Both the new land plots need to have fewer than 8 corners.
   - location inside of your land
   - great circle used to divide the land
-  - prices for the 2 new plots.
+  - prices for the 2 new titles.

 * join
-  -if you own land plots that are side by side in the binary tree, you can combine them into a single land plot.
+  -if you own fields that are side by side in the binary tree, you can combine them into a single field.
 This is the reverse of 'split'. you receive a reward that is proportional to the cost of a split at this depth.
-  - a location inside one of the land plots.
+  - a location inside one of the fields.
-  - price of the new land plot
+  - price of the new title.

 * link
-  -if you own land plots that are physically adjacent, and you don't want to sell one without selling both, then they can be linked.
+  -if you own fields that are physically adjacent, and you don't want to sell one without selling both, then they can be linked.
 The new price is the sum of the old prices.
 The new balance is the sum of the old balances.
-This is also used to change which of your linked plots is the parent.
-The region made by connecting linked plots, it can have at most 8 corners.
+This is also used to change which of your linked fields is the parent.
-  - a point in the master land plot.
+  - a point in the parent field.
-  - a list of points in child land plots that you want to link.
+  - a list of points in child fields that you want to link.

 * unlink
   -the reverse of link. the resulting shapes need to be self-connected.
-The resulting shapes need to have fewer than 8 corners each.
-  - a point in the master land plot.
+  - a point in the parent field.
   - a point in each child that is getting unlinked.
-  - price of the child land plot
+  - price of the new title.
-  - balance of the child land plot
+  - balance of the new title.

 * organize
-  -Each land plot can be identified by the lines that surround it.
+  -Each field can be identified by the lines that surround it.
 So, the blockchain can verify that a reorganized binary tree results in everyone owning the same land.
 The resulting binary tree needs to be more balanced and less deep.
-It is not permitted to make very small plots that don't have any internal points.
+It is not permitted to make very fields that don't have any internal points.
-  -Linked land plots can be combined.
-The new price is the sum of the old prices.
+  -Linked fields can be combined.
-  -individual land plots can be split in two, as long as the two new land plots are linked.
+  -individual fields can be split in two, the two new fields are linked.
   - binary data encoding the new structure for part of the tree.

 ((1, 2), (3, 4)), 4 leafs. adding the depths of each leaf makes 8.